paliyo22/server-news-project/README.md

 - `interfaces` : Contains TypeScript interfaces and types used throughout the app for consistency and type safety.
 - `enum/`: Defines application-wide enumerations, such as user roles and news categories.
 - `db/` : Establishes the connection to the MySQL database using configuration values from `.env`.
-- `dbStructure/` : Contains the SQL scripts or models that define the structure of the MySQL database (tables, relations, constraints).
+- `dev_resources/` : Contains the SQL scripts or models that define the structure of the MySQL database (tables, relations, constraints) and includes Firebase migration scripts, experimental/tested functions before integration, and mock data used for unit testing and development validation.
 - `config.ts`: Holds global configuration (e.g., secret keys, database settings, API host).
 - `services/`: Contains utility and service-level functions (e.g., for delay functions, external API calls, and URL transformations).
-- `tests/`: Includes Firebase migration scripts, experimental/tested functions before integration, and mock data used for unit testing and development validation.

 ---